PM 'needs to act': 100 days on and still no action on Ihumātao land dispute

 "The Government is the only party with the power to resolve this standoff.
 Returning it to iwi could open up historic settlements, and a land swap is a bad idea as it might just shift the problem to another area.
 Purchasing the land is the only viable option."

-He did not see a resolution coming anytime soon, though.
+He did not see a resolution coming any time soon, though.

 "As we get closer to the 2020 election the chances of a resolution diminish.
-It could go the other way, and the Government do something really socially and culturally innovative, but my feeling is they are much more risk averse than that."
+It could go the other way, but my feeling is they are much more risk averse than that."